Merrill Keiser

-Merrill Samuel "Sam" Keiser Jr. is from Fremont, Ohio.
-He is an owner-operator truck driver and was a candidate in the Democratic primary for United States Senate in May 2006, for the seat held by Republican R. Michael DeWine.
+Merrill Samuel "Sam" Keiser Jr. (died October 26, 2023) was an American political candidate from Fremont, Ohio.
+He was an owner-operator truck driver and was a candidate in the Democratic primary for United States Senate in May 2006, for the seat held by Republican R. Michael DeWine.
 Ohio election law requires only 1000 signatures to run for Senate as a major party primary candidate, and Keiser claimed to single-handedly gather these signatures.
 He lost the primary by a large margin to Sherrod Brown for the Ohio United States Senate election, 2006, receiving 163,628 votes (21.89%).

-He is a U.S. Army veteran who served in Iran and in Vietnam.
-He has a Bachelor in Science degree in Watershed Management from the University of Colorado and also holds a Master of Divinity degree in Christian Education from Denver Seminary.
-Keiser does not claim prior political or legal experience.
+Keiser was a U.S. Army veteran who served in Iran and in Vietnam.
+He held a Bachelor in Science degree in Watershed Management from the University of Colorado and also held a Master of Divinity degree in Christian Education from Denver Seminary.